Cesare Battisti (politician): Biography

-This image was used in the work The Last Days of Mankind by Karl Kraus, which has been described as the Austrian national drama, symbolic for the oppression in Austria, particular towards non-german people.
+This image was used in the work The Last Days of Mankind by Karl Kraus, which has been described as the Austrian national drama, symbolic for the oppression in Austria, particularly towards non-German people.
 Depicted is the irredentist Reichsrat and provincial assembly deputy Cesare Battisti after his execution by the for Austria typical garrote (1916) in the moat of the Castle of Trento, together with the infamous executioner Josef Lang.

 Battisti is remembered at Via Cesare Battisti, near Piazza Venezia, in Rome.

-After the Battle of Asiago, he and his 2nd Lt Fabio Filzi were captured by the Austrian forces on 10 July 1916 and faced a court-martial in his hometown Trento at Buonconsiglio Castle, charged with high treason.
+After the Battle of Asiago, he and his 2nd Lt Fabio Filzi were captured by the Austrian forces on 10 July 1916 and faced a court-martial in his hometown, Trento, at Buonconsiglio Castle, charged with high treason.
 Though Battisti officially enjoyed parliamentary immunity, he was sentenced to death by strangulation.
-He requested a military execution by firing squad so as to not dishonour the Italian Army uniform, but the judge denied his request and instead procured for him some shabby civilian clothes.
+He requested a military execution by firing squad so as not to dishonour the Italian Army uniform, but the judge denied his request and instead procured for him some shabby civilian clothes.
 Dressed in these, he was executed (hanged and garrotted) the same day, the brutality of which was increased by the fact that executioner Josef Lang botched the job so that Battisti actually was hanged twice.

-The smiling execution squad posed with his body for photographs, which when later published did severe damage to Austria's reputation.
+The smiling execution squad posed with his body for photographs, which, when later published, did severe damage to Austria's reputation.
 The author Karl Kraus applied a picture as frontispiece of his 1922 play Die letzten Tage der Menschheit (The Last Days of Mankind).
-Battisti is considered a national hero in Italy and several memorials were dedicated to him in Rome as well as in his hometown Trento and at the Bolzano Victory Monument.
+Battisti is considered a national hero in Italy, and several memorials were dedicated to him in Rome as well as in his hometown, Trento and at the Bolzano Victory Monument.
 Both Trento and Bolzano had been under Austrian control until 1918.